chivian/chivian/README.md

 <img src= 'Banner two.png' />

-- 🔭 I’m currently working on data science for tax governance and regulation
+- 🔭 I’m currently working on improving tax governance and regulation with data science and analytics
 - 🌱 I’m currently learning everything!!
 But most especiallyMachine learning with IBM cloud
 - 👯 I’m looking to collaborate on data science and engineering open source projects
 - 🤔 I’m looking for help with